Our faculty and staff

 He has been a lead member of landscape design teams doing ecological restoration in urban areas, including residential sites as well as the Fresh Kills landfill and Brooklyn Bridge Park in NYC, The Duke Farms Foundation 2,700 acre holdings and the Great Falls State Park in NJ, the landscape for the Beijing 2008 Olympic Summer Games, and the new 1,450 acre Orange County Great Park in California.
 Recognition for this work includes 2008 and 2009 ASLA National Awards of Honor for Analysis & Planning, 2009 ASLA National Honor Award for Research, 2009 American Institute of Architects (AIA) National Honor Award in Regional & Urban Design, and the 2009 American Planning Association National Planning Excellence Award for Innovation in Regional Planning.
 The U. S. National Science Foundation, Environmental Protection Agency, National Park Service, and private foundations have supported his research.

-Mark Gregory Robson is the Dean of Agricultural and Urban Programs, Professor of Entomology and Professor of Public Health at Rutgers University.
+Mark Gregory Robson is the chair of the Department of Plant Biology and Pathology, Professor of Entomology and Professor of Public Health at Rutgers University.
 Mark has a BS in Agricultural Science, MS, and PhD in Plant Science and MPH from Rutgers.
 He has an Honorary Doctoral Degree in Public Health DrPH from Chulalongkorn University.
 Marks research is on health effects exposures to pesticides in developing countries.
 Dr. Robson is the PI on the Thai Fogarty Center in Bangkok at Chulalongkorn University, he has trained 600 students and directly supports 26 students from 7 countries in environmental and public health for MPH and PhD, and he also had a Robert Wood Johnson Foundation grant for Indonesia building environmental capacity for nurses.
 He is a Fellow in the Academy of Toxicological Sciences and a Fellow of the American Association for the Advancement of Science.
 He received the International Society for Exposure Science Mehlman Award for Exposure Assessment Research and the Malone International Leadership Award from APLU.

 Crawford, Bruce; Director of Rutgers Gardens